RyanMillerC/openshift-custom-gov-login/blog.md

 OpenShift allows for customization of the login to meet a customer's requirements.
 One requirement for United States Government customers is to display a legal acknowledgment to users before they sign in. ([USG Banner Reference])

+This post details how to customize the OpenShift login pages.

-As a user goes through the OpenShift authentication process, there are three distinct pages that could be displayed:
+As a user goes through the OpenShift authentication process, there are three distinct pages that could be displayed.

 ### Login (`login.html`)